27 Pages Posted: 3 Jan 2017 Last revised: 16 Aug 2017

 We can often predict the behavior of those closest to us more accurately than that of complete strangers, yet we routinely engage in strategic situations with both: our social network impacts our strategic knowledge.
 Peer-confirming equilibrium describes the behavioral consequences of this intuition in a noncooperative game.
 We augment a game with a network to represent strategic information: if two players are linked in the network, they have correct conjectures about each others' strategies.
 In peer-confirming equilibrium, there is common belief that players (i) behave rationally and (ii) correctly anticipate neighbors' play.
 In simultaneous-move games, adding links to the network always restricts the set of outcomes.
 In dynamic games, the outcome set may vary non-monotonically with the network because the actions of well-connected players help poorly-connected players coordinate.
 This solution concept provides a useful language for studying public good provision, highlights a new channel through which central individuals facilitate coordination, and delineates possible sources of miscoordination in protests and coups.

-Keywords: networks, strategic uncertainty, conjectural equilibrium, game theory
+Keywords: networks, strategic uncertainty, conjectural equilibrium, forward induction

 JEL Classification: D01, D85, C72, D74